Philip Prospero, Prince of Asturias: Heir apparent to the throne

-Philip Prospero's birth was greeted with much joy not only because of the child's gender, but also because it put to an end to various dynastic quarrels that would come to be after his daughters' marriages (as Philip IV had no living sons at the time, his daughters' husbands would most likely fight over which one would succeed to the Spanish throne after the elder Philip's death).
+Philip Prospero's birth was greeted with much joy not only because of the child's gender, but also because it put an end to various dynastic quarrels that would come to be after his daughters' marriages (as Philip IV had no living sons at the time, his daughters' husbands would most likely fight over which one would succeed to the Spanish throne after the elder Philip's death).
 Thus in 1658, Philip Prospero was sworn in as heir of his father and Prince of Asturias.
 Nevertheless, he did not enjoy good health and constantly had to carry an amulet with him, which is present in Diego Velázquez's painting of him.

 By 1659 the prime ministers of France and Spain had been negotiating an end to their countries' hostilities.
 Now that Spain had a male heir she could agree to consolidate the peace by marrying the king's eldest child Maria Theresa to the French king Louis XIV.
 The outcome of the negotiations was the Treaty of the Pyrenees, which established France as Europe's new dominant power.

 Portrait

 The first known portrait of Philip Prospero was painted by Velazquez in 1659, the year Philip felt he could safely agree to the terms of the treaty with France.
 This portrait and one of Margarita Teresa were made that year for the Emperor Leopold I, their mother's brother and Margarita's future husband.
 In the painting the prince appears to be around three years old.
 He stands before a rich black background, the blackness of which is reflected in his eyes.
 His wrist limply rests over the back of a child-size chair in which lies a contented spaniel.
 (These are a traditional pose and prop, though Velazquez painted the child’s sister and, years before, his half-brother Balthasar Charles with their hands in a more commanding position, placed flat and firm, not dangling.)

-In Velazquez's honest depiction the baby's eyes have a faint hollowness around them.
-His luminous face and hands and his white muslin smock are accented by the warm red of his gown and are bright against the subdued, somber background colors.
-But the painting directly admits the little boy's precarious health: from strings criss-crossing his chest and waist hang metal bells and at least two protective lucky amulets, a cornicello and on the string across his left shoulder a black object, likely a fig-hand carved of jet.
-By contrast, nearly thirty years earlier, Velazquez painted a robust Balthasar Charles at age two or three with staff, sword, exuberant sash and plumed hat.
-This is not a political picture, but it does show that the impossible hopes of a nation are depending on a wavering little spirit, which itself is depending on luck and fate.
+In Velazquez's depiction, the baby's eyes have a faint hollowness around them.
+His pale face and hands, as well as his white muslin smock, are accented by the red of his gown and create contrast against the more subdued background colors.
+But the painting directly admits the little boy's precarious health: from strings criss-crossing his chest and waist hang metal bells and at least two protective lucky amulets, a cornicello, and on the string across his left shoulder hangs a black object, likely a fig-hand carved of jet.
+By contrast, nearly thirty years earlier, Velazquez painted a robust Balthasar Charles at age two or three with a staff, sword, exuberant sash and plumed hat.
+This is not a political picture, but it does show that the hopes of a nation are dependent on the youth, which itself is depending on luck and fate.